 Motivation is a well-known problem that many students experience, but most don’t know how to motivate themselves.

-Students not only struggle with motivation to study and excel academically but, according to Delta Discovery, 69% of them drop out of colleges because of lack of motivation.
+Students struggle with motivation to study and excel academically, but 69% of them drop out of college because of lack of motivation.
 This statistic shows how serious this problem is and urges us to find immediate solutions.

 So here are top 5 ways to boost your motivation to study.